How Businesses in Fredericton Can Win More Customers Online

 When people search for phrases like best coffee shop in Fredericton, plumber near me, or bookstore on Queen Street, Google shows a local results box at the top.
 Earning a place in that map pack can be the difference between a phone call today and crickets all week.

-Your Fredericton local SEO checklist
+Your Fredericton Local SEO Checklist

 1. Claim and verify your Google Business Profile.
 Fill out every field you can, including hours, categories, services, accessibility notes, and service area.
 Use clear photos of your storefront, interior, team, and products.
 Add weekly posts for specials and events.